ArturoDeza/virality/README.md

 ## Understanding Image Virality Documentation
 Created by Arturo Deza.
-April,2015a
+April,2015a<br/>
-Las updated: December, 2015.
+Last updated: December, 2015b.

 pair_matrix.mat: Contains all the viral and non viral images randomly paired as described in Section 3.3.1 of the paper.
 It is a [5039x2] matrix where the left column has the viral image id, and the right column has the non viral image id.